 It seems like the biggest change, with the new divided index, is how Google runs it's ranking algorithm.
 The new index allows for a different index for mobile sites based purely on it's mobile content.
 As opposed to the current system that extracts data from desktop content in order to determine mobile rankings.

 Subsequently the take away from this, in terms of how it will effect your business, is based on how your website is set up.
-With the new divided index, it’s crucial to have a website that is mobile friendly.
+With the new divided index, it's crucial to have a website that is mobile friendly.
 Desktop-only style webpages will become a thing of the past.
-Just checkout this study as to why “mobile friendly sites” actually matter.
-Besides, with Google’s new divided index, it is definitely the wave of the future.
+Just checkout this study as to why "mobile friendly sites" actually matter.
+If your site is not responsive, now is the time to make it so.
+Besides, with Google's new divided index, it is definitely the wave of the future.
 Hopefully, something that everyone can benefit from.

 Also, if you're curious as to how your website stacks up, be sure to test it for its current mobile compatibility with Google's mobile-friendly analyzer.

 So we hope this has be informative for you.
 To be honest, we're actually excited about this new change.
 It's been a long time coming and we can't wait to see what changes come along with it.

 Do you think Google's new divided index will be a good thing?
 Let us know where you stand in the comments below and let's discuss!